darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 Provides controls similar to the [_filmic rgb_](./filmic-rgb.md) module, allowing you to set the black and white point.
 Any channel value lower than the selected _black relative exposure_ will be clipped to 0; any above the selected _white relative exposure_ will be clipped to 1.
 Due to implementation differences, the values will be similar to, but not identical with, the values _filmic rgb_ would pick.

-Color pickers are provided to quickly pick the black or white point, or both.
+Color pickers are provided to quickly pick the black or white point (_black_ and _white relative exposure_), or both (_auto tune levels_).
 A safety margin can be applied via the _dynamic range scaling_ slider: contrast at the ends of the dynamic range is more easily controlled via the _toe_ and _shoulder_ controls described below.

 The selected exposure range will then be used as the input range of a logarithmic tone mapping operation, which then provides data that is further processed by the curve.